Duplicate Records (Diagnosis)

 Fast Diagnosis

-The single most common cause is a CRM integration that creates new contact records instead of matching against existing ones.
-When a LinkedIn sync, enrichment tool, or lead import runs without a primary deduplication key configured, every new data push creates a new record regardless of whether that contact already exists in the CRM.
+The most common cause: a CRM integration that creates new contact records instead of matching against existing ones.
+Every import without a primary deduplication key generates a new record, regardless of whether that contact already exists.

 Root Causes